An analytic invariant of G_2 manifolds: The extended - nu- invariant

 \begin{prop} The extended $\nu$-invariant has the following properties. \begin{enumerate} \item It is a spin diffeomorphism invariant of Riemannian manifolds with holonomy in~$G_2$. \item It is locally constant on the moduli space of metrics with holonomy in~$G_2$. \item If~$(M,g)$ admits an orientation reversing isometry, then~$\bar\nu(g)=0$. \end{enumerate} \end{prop}

 \begin{proof} Property~\ref{3.5.0} is clear by construction.

-For~\ref{3.5.1}, we note that~$\eta(D_M)$ is continuous on the moduli space of metrics with holonomy in~$G_2$ because~$h(D_M)$ does not change under continuous variations of~$g$ and~$s$ by the considerations above.
-Then~$\eta(B_M)$ is continuous in~$g$ by~\eqref{1.3}, hence~$\bar\nu(M,g)$ is locally constant.
+For~\ref{3.5.1}, we use that~$h(D_M)$ is constant on the moduli space of metrics with holonomy in~$G_2$, so no eigenvalue of~$D_M$ can change sign over this moduli space.
+Then~$\eta(B_M)$ and~$\eta(D_M)$ are continuous in~$g$ by~\eqref{1.3}, hence~$\bar\nu(M,g)$ is locally constant.

-For~\ref{3.5.2}, we use that both $\eta$-invariants vanish because an orientation reversing isometry makes sure that the spectra of~$D_M$ and~$B_M$ are symmetric. \end{proof}
+For~\ref{3.5.2}, we use that both $\eta$-invariants vanish because an orientation reversing isometry ensures that the spectra of~$D_M$ and~$B_M$ are symmetric. \end{proof}

 Combining Theorem \ref{Thm.1}, Lemma \ref{Lemma3.3} and \eqref{eq:hDM} we find that for any metric $g$ with holonomy contained in $G_2$ and any spinor $s$ that is parallel with respect to $g$ (equivalently any torsion-free \gtstr{} compatible with $g$)